madisonpf/invasive-native-spider-microbiomes/AnalysisCode/README.md

 # Analysis Code

-This is where you'll store the code for your analysis, typically a series of numbered and labelled R scripts, or other scripts in other languages, e.g. markdown files.
-This should read in the data directly from your *DryadData* folder and output all the files in your *TablesandFigures* folder.

-These are the scripts you will include with your paper submission, so they should be carefully commented with instructions.
+#Contains all code used for creation of all statistical analyses and figure development.

+*cluster_analysis_figures.R*
+- R script for microbial data preprocessing and downstream analysis
+- **Inputs:** `filtered_clustered_ASV.csv`, `merged_16S_tax_clusters.csv`, `spider_metadata_16S_only.csv`
+- Includes statistical models, figure generation, and manuscript analysis code

+### 8. `spid_picrust2_clusters.R`
+- R script for merging and cleaning PICRUSt2 output files
+- Used for functional profile analysis and figure preparation
-These will typically be made public upon submission/publication.
+- Inputs to spid_picrust2_cluster will be made available following publication